mlcommons/croissant/docs/croissant-spec-draft.md

 As mentioned above, Croissant supports setting the `dataType` of an entire `RecordSet`.
 This means that the records it contains are instances of the corresponding data type.
 For example, if a `RecordSet` has the data type [sc:GeoCoordinates](http://schema.org/GeoCoordinates), then its records will be geopoints with a latitude and a longitude.

 More generally, when a `RecordSet`is assigned a `dataType`, some or all of its fields must be mapped to properties associated with the data type.
-These can be done in two ways:
+This can be done in two ways:

 - Either the `@id` of the field has the name of the property as a suffix, e.g., a field with `@id` "cities/latitude" corresponds to the property "[sc:latitude](http://schema.org/latitude)" associated with the data type [sc:GeoCoordinates](http://schema.org/GeoCoordinates).
 - Or there is an explicit mapping specified on the Field, via the property `equivalentProperty`.

 When a field is mapped to a property, it can inherit the range type of that property (e.g., latitude and longitude can be or of type Text or Number).
-It may also specify a more restrictive type, as long as it doesn't contradict the rang of the property (e.g., require the values of latitude and longitude to be of type Float).
+It may also specify a more restrictive type, as long as it doesn't contradict the range of the property (e.g., require the values of latitude and longitude to be of type Float).

 A cities `RecordSet` with fields implicitly mapped to latitude and longitude: